 Have you ever heard of the Pareto Principle?
-Actually, it is 80/20 rule, which means 80% of the results that come from 20% of efforts.
-If I let you know it in simple terms, then it means 80% of your output comes from 20% of your inputs.
-In this quick blog post, we’ll discuss about the Pareto Principle and how UX designers can use it to create better experiences for their users.
+It is the 80/20 rule, which means 80% of the results come from 20% of the efforts.
+If I explain it in simple terms, it means that 80% of your output comes from 20% of your inputs.
+In this blog post, we’ll discuss the Pareto Principle in detail for UX designers.
+We will also talk about how UX designers can apply it to create better experiences for their users.
 So, let’s start reading.

 Introduction to the Pareto Principle